openhab/openhab-addons/bundles/org.openhab.binding.tr064/README.md

 ## Discovery

 The gateway device needs to be added manually.
-After that, sub-devices are detected automatically.
+After that, sub-devices should be detected automatically.
+Otherwise go to "Things", click "+" to add a new thing, select the TR-064 binding and click the "Scan" button.

 ## Thing Configuration